erika-r/cipher/README.md

-# cipher
+# Message Decrypter
-Cracking messages encrypted by substituion and caesar cipher
+Cracking messages encrypted by substituion and caesar cipher.